nci-training/readthedocs/docs/source/_MT/MT_data_examples.rst

 .. _MARE2DEM: http://mare2dem.ucsd.edu/
 .. _ModEM: http://blogs.oregonstate.edu/modem3dmt/

-are locally installed on Raijin and NCI's Virtual Desktop Infrastructure (VDI) (currently under the project my80).
+are locally installed on NCI's Raijin Supercomputer and Virtual Desktop Infrastructure (VDI) (currently under the project my80).

 **NOTE:** To join the project **my80**, please log into `mancini`_\ , click on the *Projects and groups* tab, then click on the *Find project or group* tab.
 Search for
 **my80** and request to join.